wp-plugins/tagged-gallery/readme.txt

 To put a gallery on your page/post just tag the page/post with *tg:spring2013* and Tagged Gallery will generate a gallery with all the images tagged with *spring2013*.

-Tagged Gallery is pedndign on two other plugins
+Tagged Gallery is pednding on two other plugins

 * Tag Pages by Bjorn Wijers - http://wordpress.org/extend/plugins/tag-pages/
 * WordPress Media Tags by Typomedia Foundation - http://www.typomedia.org/wordpress/plugins/wordpress-media-tags/